This site requires a more recent version of Adobe Flash Player to function properly.

 While Exxon’s total hydrocarbon production has remained relatively flat over the last decade, its capital expenditures have soared from around $18 billion in 2005 to over $42 billion in 2013.
 This is a clear indication of how difficult the oil drilling business has become over the years.
 This has been primarily due to increasing complexity of upstream projects.
-Various oil companies have embarked on different projects to extract oil such as deepwater, GTL, oil sands, etc. This has led to longer development timelines which have in turn resulted in higher costs.
+Various oil companies have embarked on different projects to extract oil such as deepwater, gas to liquids (GTL), oil sands, etc. This has led to longer development timelines which have in turn resulted in higher costs.

 It is estimated that a large part of the world's oil reserves have already been discovered.
 Recent statistics have indicated that global consumption has been outpacing reserve additions.
 Peak oil is a commonly used term to describe the point at which world oil output will reach a maximum and decline afterward.